Esinko/AstroneerRconClient/README.md

 # AstroneerRconClient
 A client for the Astroneer Rcon server built with Node.Js

-# Defenitions of document specific words
+# Definitions of document specific words
 guid = A user specific unique id server = The dedicated self-hosted Astroneer server client = The software iusing a net-socket connection to the server(read above)